vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 Bhairava Agama (Bhairave2), (I) does it consist of the energies of  the multitude ofIetters (sabdariisikaliimayarrz3) 1 or (2) does it  consist of nine different forms(naviitmabhedena)4 for the realization  of the essential nature of Bhairava (Bhairaviikrtau) ?
 (3) or does  it consist of the specific mantra that unites in an integral form  the three divisions as delineated in Trisirobhairava5 (trWrobhe

 dabhinnam) (4) or does it consist of three Saktis6 (presiding  over the previously mentioned three tat/a vas) ?
-(5) or does it  consist of niida (power of mantra inseparably present as vimarsa  in all the words) ? or of vindu (power of mantra inseparably pre
+(5) or does it  consist of niida (power of mantra inseparably present as vimarśa  in all the words) ? or of vindu (power of mantra inseparably pre

 sent in all the objects of the universe as Prakiisa7 (6) or does it con-.  sist of ardhacandra, nirodhikii8 etc 1 (7) or does it consist of some  mysterious power l"esiding in the Cakras (energy centres in the  body) ? or the vowel-less sound of ha?9 (8) or does it consist of  purely Sak ti 110